 Hello Fellow Readers,

 Ready to dig in?
-A rule of thumb is 8 weeks before the last frost date (normally May 19th here) is the time to start seeds indoors.
+A rule of thumb is eight weeks before the last frost date (typically May 19th here in Northern New Jersey) is the time to start seeds indoors.
 I don’t know about you, but I am counting on normal despite our crazy winter!
 Hence I plan to start seeds the last week of March.

 Planting containers should be at least three inches deep.
-Use a good quality starting mix rather than garden soil which can compact easily.
-Moisten but don’t saturate the mix and fill each container to a half inch below the top.
-Sow individual seeds into each container according to seed pack directions; typically four times as deep as the seeds width.
-Cover with plastic and prick holes for ventilation all the while keeping the mix moist.
+Use a good quality starting mix rather than garden soil, which can compact easily.
+Moisten but don’t saturate the mixture and fill each container to a half-inch below the top.
+Sow individual seeds into each container according to seed pack directions, typically four times as deep as the seed’s width.
+Cover with plastic and prick holes for ventilation, all the while keeping the mix moist.

-Perennials seeds are slower to germinate than annual or vegetable seeds taking up to a month to sprout which justifies starting 2 weeks earlier.
+Perennials seeds are slower to germinate than annual or vegetable seeds taking up to a month to sprout, which justifies starting two weeks earlier.
 Yippee!
-So dig in, think spring and save lots of dough!
+So dig in, think spring, and save lots of dough!

 Click through to a related column Green with Envy Seed Starting Tips